ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ## Optimization 1: BTreeMap instead of HashMap

 In the interpreter VM state, I store variables in the call frame data.
-Each time a function is called, I create a new call frame with an empty `HashMap<&str, Value>` map for the variables, and store all let bindings, closure and params there.
+Each time a function is called, I create a new call frame with an empty `HashMap<&str, Value>` map for the variables, and store all let bindings, closure, and params there.

 This first optimization is just changing that map to a `BTreeMap<&str, Value>` instead.
 Hashing strings is kinda expensive, so let's stop doing that.